The square of length of hypotenuse equals to the sum of squares of opposite and adjacent sides of a right triangle is called the Pythagorean Theorem.

-Pythagorean theorem states that the sum of squares of lengths of opposite and adjacent sides is equal to square of the length of hypotenuse.
+He observed that the square of length of hypotenuse of a right triangle is exactly equal to the sum of squares of lengths of opposite and adjacent sides of the same triangle.

 Learn how to solve easy to difficult mathematics problems of all topics in various methods with step by step process and also maths questions for practising.